Note

 Runtime compatibility

-All new updates are intended to be runtime backward-compatible.
+All new updates are runtime backward-compatible.
 This compatibility covers both binary compatibility and functional compatibility.
-Runtime compatibility means that customizations that exist in production and sandbox environments will continue to work after new updates are deployed in those environments.
+Runtime compatibility means that customizations in production and sandbox environments continue to work after new updates are deployed in those environments.
 These updates include both service updates and quality updates.

-Runtime compatibility also means that changes made by Microsoft to the platform will be backward-compatible with customizations that were compiled on an earlier platform.
+Runtime compatibility also means that changes Microsoft makes to the platform are backward-compatible with customizations that were compiled on an earlier platform.

-Binary compatibility is backwards only.
-You can compile a customization on an older platform, and deploy it to a customer environment that has been updated to a later version.
-You cannot deploy code compiled on a later version than the one running on the environment you deploy to.
+Binary compatibility is backward only.
+You can compile a customization on an older platform and deploy it to a customer environment that has been updated to a later version.
+You can't deploy code compiled on a later version than the one running on the environment you deploy to.

 Design-time compatibility

-Design-time backward compatibility (that is, compile-time compatibility) means that developers can apply updates to their development environments and successfully compile their code without having to make any changes.
+Design-time backward compatibility (that is, compile-time compatibility) means that developers can apply updates to their development environments and successfully compile their code without making any changes.

-All Microsoft updates are intended to be binary (runtime) compatible, and Microsoft also aims for design-time compatibility.
-However, there is one category of required changes that is not design time–compatible but remains binary-compatible.
+All Microsoft updates are binary (runtime) compatible, and Microsoft also aims for design-time compatibility.
+However, one category of required changes isn't design time–compatible but remains binary-compatible.
 After an update is applied, new errors or warnings might occur when your code is compiled.
 Here are some examples of these changes:

 - Microsoft makes an enumeration extensible.